Our Team

 Beth-Ann served over three terms on CFK Africa’s Board of Directors and produced Without a Fight, an award-winning documentary that explores how soccer can facilitate social change in Kibera.
 She earned a Bachelor of Arts in Terrestrial Ecology from the University of Pittsburgh at Johnstown.
 She enjoys playing bass guitar in a good rock and roll show on occasion.

-We have a dedicated team of Board and Advisory Council members who volunteer their time and expertise to maximize CFK Africa’s impact.
+We are guided by a joint Kenya-US Board of Directors who volunteer their time and expertise to maximize CFK Africa’s impact.
 They provide us with a strong, steady foundation even through the most difficult times.
 We are forever grateful for their support and expertise.

 Board of Directors